350 Legend vs. 300 Blackout: Purpose-Driven Rifle Cartridges

 A Brief History of 350 Legend

-The 350 Legend is a rifle cartridge that was developed to fill a particular role in the deer hunting community.
+Winchester developed the 350 Legend rifle cartridge to fill a particular need in the deer hunting community.
+It was accepted by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) in 2019.

-Developed by Winchester Repeating Arms and accepted by SAAMI in 2019, the 350 Legend is a rimless, centerfire, straight-walled cartridge that was designed to meet the needs of hunters in states like Michigan, Indiana, Ohio, Illinois, and Pennsylvania.
-Hunters in these states are required, by law, to use straight-walled cartridges for deer hunting and have previously been restricted to heavier cartridges like the 450 Bushmaster or 444 Marlin.
+The 350 Legend is a rimless, centerfire straight-walled cartridge designed to meet the needs of hunters in Illinois, Indiana, Michigan, Ohio, and Pennsylvania.
+Hunters in these states are required by law to use straight-walled cartridges for deer hunting.
+The 350 Legend offered them a lighter alternative to the 450 Bushmaster and 444 Marlin.

-Winchester sought to produce a low recoil, heavy hitting cartridge that met the overall length and bullet diameter requirements of these states, and the 350 Legend was the result.
+Winchester sought to produce a low-recoil, heavy-hitting cartridge that met these states' overall length and bullet diameter requirements, and the 350 Legend was the result.

-The cartridge was revealed to the shooting community at 2019 SHOT Show and was initially offered in Winchester’s XPR bolt action rifles.
-Since its debut, other rifle manufactures like Ruger and Savage have seen the potential of the cartridge and chambered it in their own rifles.
+The cartridge was revealed to the shooting community at the 2019 SHOT Show and was initially offered in Winchester’s XPR bolt action rifles.
+Since its debut, other rifle manufacturers like Ruger and Savage have seen the cartridge's potential and chambered it in their own rifles.

-As the 350 Legend shares the same rim diameter as the 223 Rem, the 350 can be integrated into the AR-15 platform with a barrel change.
-However, the 350 Legend is not compatible with standard AR-15 magazines, so 350 Legend AR mags are also needed.
+Because it shares the same rim diameter as the 223 Rem, the 350 Legend can be integrated into the AR-15 platform with nothing more than a barrel change.
+However, the 350 Legend is not compatible with standard AR-15 magazines, so special 350 Legend AR mags are also needed.

 A Brief History of 300 Blackout

-- The rounds needed to fit into STANAG standard AR-pattern mags and maintain their 30-round capacity
+- Fit into STANAG standard AR-pattern mag without forfeiting 30-round capacity

-- It had to shoot 30 caliber projectiles and mimic the terminal performance of the 7.62x39
+- Fire .30 caliber projectile and mimic the terminal performance of 7.62x39

-- The new rifle cartridge needed to be compatible with short barrel rifles (SBR, barrels under 16”) and be completely functional with a suppressor/silencer
+- Compatible with short barrel rifle (SBR; i.e., barrel under 16”) and functional with suppressor/silencer

-Integrating new calibers into the AR-15 platform is nothing new to the shooting community.
-The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two examples that were mildly successful; however, they both required a new bolt and did not maintain the 30-round capacity requirement.
+Integrating new calibers into the AR-15 platform is nothing new.
+The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two mildly successful examples.
+However, both require a new bolt, and neither maintains a STANAG magazine’s 30-round capacity.

-Simply modifying a M4 to fire 7.62x39mm was not an option either as the severe case taper causes multiple chambering issues using standard M4 mags.
+Modifying an M4 to fire 7.62x39mm was not an option, as the Russian round’s pronounced case taper causes multiple chambering issues in conjunction with standard M4 mags.
 This is why you see such extreme curvature in AK-47 magazines.

-Furthermore, the 300 BLK was designed specifically to experience a full powder burn when being fired in a 9” short barrel rifle (SBR), preferably with a suppressor/silencer.
+The 300 BLK is specifically designed to exhibit a full powder burn when fired in a 9” barrel (ideally with a suppressor/silencer).

-If you’d like to learn more about how the 300 BLK compares to other calibers, check out these articles below:
+If you’d like to learn more about how the 300 BLK compares to other cartridges, check out these articles:

 - 300 Blackout vs 5.56 NATO